 These buttermilk pancakes are super soft, fluffy and sky high.
-Drizzle them with syrup, slather them with butter and enjoy your perfected little pancakes!
+Drizzle them with syrup, slather them with butter and enjoy a perfect stack of pancakes!

 Pancakes are another childhood memory of mine, as my dad was the ultimate pancake chef in our house.
 As a kid I loved waking up to that delicious smell which floated from the kitchen to the top of the staircase all the way to my room.
 Admitted, I was (and still am) one of those people who like getting up because they like eating breakfast.